scrapinghub/andi/README.rst

 The basic idea is that there is framework in which the user can write spiders.
-Each spider is a collection of callbacks that can process data from a page, emit data or request new pages.
+Each spider is a collection of callbacks that can process data from a page, emit extracted data or request new pages.
 Then, there is an engine that takes care of downloading the web pages and invoking the user defined callbacks, chaining requests